Sharjah overview

 Economy and Industry in Sharjah

-- Industry is a significant part of the economy of Sharjah.
+- The manufacturing industry is a significant part of the economy of Sharjah.
 An Oxford Business Group (OBG) report in July 2010 said Sharjah contributed about 48% of the industrial GDP for the whole of the UAE.
 The same report said that there were over 1600 industrial enterprises operating in Sharjah, providing jobs for more than 75,000 employees,

 - Most industrial production is light to medium scale, with not so much heavy industry.